wlonk/arcadia/arcadia.md

 themselves, as above), or graciously accept defeat.

 When bargaining with a fairy, you do not spend social points.
-Instead, you buy cards with passion points, and may put down up to three.
+Instead, you buy cards with passion tokens, and may put down up to three.
 You may not escalate as above.

-TODO: Details on losing at cost.
-It's like, don't get the stakes, and take fallout.
-Use old fallout rules, about reputations, relationships, etc, getting damaged?

-  - A Bad Reputation
-  - A Curse
-  - A Lovers
-  - A Promise
-  - A Rumour
-  - A Warning
-  - Anger
-  - Illness
-  - Intoxication
-  - Shame
+When you lose at cost, you have damaged one of your reputations or the relationship at hand.
+Choose whichever is most appropriate.
+If you have damaged a reputation, mark off a box next to it.
+Once a reputation has three boxes marked, you cannot use it during Replenishment (see below) until you have fully recovered it.
+If you have damaged a relationship, mark a suit by it.

 The GM chooses when a scene is over, and frames the next scene, though in both cases they should consider input from the players.
 All the rules in